mathie/mathie.github.io/_drafts/retrospective-prime-directive.markdown

 right decision?"
 What do you think is the right question?

 ---

+I'm going to give you a bit of an extreme example, entirely orthogonal to software development.
+Why do people commit suicide?
+From the outside, it's a devastating thing to do, to remove yourself from the human race because you (selfishly) decide that you can't cope with your current problems.
+What does that look like from the perspective of the Retrospective Prime Directive?
+That you truly believe the best thing you can do is remove yourself from the equation.
+That you truly believe the world will be a better place without you.
+I'm going to take the view that, in every case, that's a staggeringly gross mis-representation of reality that's been built up from the filtering of mental illness.

+But it makes the point: people in that sort of situation did the best job they could, given what they knew at the time, and the situation at hand.
+Two things to take from that:

+* understand other people's context; and

+* it's pretty scary how mental illness can mess with your own context.

 [^1]: With "community", I'm trying to be entirely general: it might be an open source community, or a company, or even a family.